 Registration Processes & Helpful Hints

 The information below is not a substitute source of those university policies that govern EKU students.
 All students are held to university policies and procedures specified in their University catalog.
 The Undergraduate Catalog may be found online at here.
 For registration help call the registration experts at 859-622-2320.

 ADDING AND DROPPING COURSES (top)

-Official verification that a student is “Registered” “Dropped” or “Withdrawn” from a class is found only at EKUDIRECT/Student Services/Registration/ADD/DROP and listed under STATUS.
+Official verification that a student is “Registered” “Dropped” or “Withdrawn” from a class is found at myEKU/Registration/Register for Classes and listed under ACTION.